brandonchastain/HaloMods/CE/HowToMod.md

 ### Importing original BSP models and textures

 Get blender assets here on [g drive](https://drive.google.com/drive/folders/1E9S4sesK9B_6AHdLRfhzXw_lNQQvMqic)
-1. Import the obj w/materials file into blender.
+1. Import the obj w\materials file into blender.
 Apply scaling options in the Import Dialog to fix the size of the level.
 2. Add a frame, parent the frame over the imported structure.
 3. You may need to rename materials inside the .blend file to match the shader name. (add ! for transparency, %^ for ladders, etc).